Fabulang/stories/en/b1-crashed-car.md

 "That address doesn't match any of my records, sir."

-"What?---Oh, maybe you have my old address."
+"What? --- Oh, maybe you have my old address."
 He gave it.

 "That's a nice town, sir.
 Is that where you were driving from this evening?"